seatable/seatable-plugin-calendar/docs/Translation.md

 The workflow of translation is as following:

-* Add new strings to the english version js file
+* Add new strings to the english translation file
 * Use `push-translate` command defined in package.json to push translations to Transifex
 * Translate the strings in Transifex
 * Use `pull-translate` command to download translations from Transifex

 If you add translations in your PR directly, they will be overwritten by the `pull-translate` command.

+## Translation of the Plugin and localization of Calendar Dates

+* react-intl-universal is used for string translations (`intl`, standard)
+* the localizer of the calendar component is decorated by `intl-decorator` which adds `intl`  to it so that formats can be defined per locale/culture in either `intl`  or `intl-decorator`.

 ## Dependencies